 Living organ donors can donate: one kidney, a lung, or a portion of the liver, pancreas, or intestine.

-By registering as a cornea donor, you can also leave behind the gift of sight.
+By registering as an organ, eye, and tissue donor, you can also leave behind the gift of sight.
 Here are some facts about cornea and eye donation:

 - Corneal transplants first performed: 1905